Victor, Colorado

 Victor is a National Historic District and the downtown is a museum all in itself - with brick structures built in 1899 after a fire destroyed the town.
 Several business and the local museum offers a chance to tour and experience an original 1899 store.
 One of the most noted stores in town, which offers homemade brooms and tin ware is the Victor Trading Company.
 The historic Victor Hotel offers respite in Victorian decor and still sports the original bird cage elevator.

-Two floors of artifacts, books, exhibits and photographs depict the life in Victor from its earlier days to he heyday of gold mining.
+The museum houses two floors of artifacts, books, exhibits and photographs depict the life in Victor from its earlier days to he heyday of gold mining.
 The gift shop offers books, historic maps and postcards, prints, posters and gold ore rocks, as well as videos of Lowell Thomas's life.

 The Butte Theater in Cripple Creek has been the home of the renewed tradition of Classic Cripple Creek Melodrama.
 Thin Air Theatre Company and the City of Cripple Creek presents year-round live entertainment at the theater.